 With responsible travel currently off the table, I’ve been self-medicating my wanderlust by re-watching past seasons of my favorite reality show The Amazing Race.
 Besides escaping in the incredible scenery, smirking at the inevitable drama, and mentally assigning the craziest tasks to my hypothetical teammate, this time around I noticed something I never thought of before – my own travels would make a great template for an Amazing Race season!

 Once that thought sparked in my brain, it didn’t take long for it to blossom into a full-fledged project; one that would have me searching through my favorite travel memories in order to conceive what I believe would be the most compelling racecourse possible from the places I’ve been.
-And to provide a little incentive for my readers, I’m offering a free airport code t-shirt from my Custom Travel Art website to whoever comes up with the best racecourse from their own travels, which I will also post on this blog.
+And to provide a little incentive for my readers, I’m offering a free airport code t-shirt from my Custom Travel Art by Ben Etsy Shop website to whoever comes up with the best racecourse from their own travels, which I will also post on this blog.
 But first, a few rules…

 The Ground Rules